A welcoming environment that encourages learning, knowledge sharing and collaboration.

-The Precinct’s location is significant.
+Located on the outskirts of Mparntwe (Alice Springs), the Precinct’s location is significant.
 It occupies the space where, in the past, travelling Aboriginal groups or messengers would stop and light smoke signals as a way of requesting passage through Heavitree Gap (Ntaripe).
-It was here that Elders or other group members from Alice Springs (Mparntwe) would meet the travellers and hear their stories.
+It was here that Elders or other group members from Mparntwe would meet the travellers and hear their stories.
 The Precinct embodies the essence of the land on which it stands, promoting knowledge sharing in a place where everyone is welcome.

 The Precinct’s key partners have worked together to create a welcoming environment that encourages learning, knowledge sharing and collaboration.
 The space nurtures relationships that strengthen Central Australian communities, and supports advancing regional and remote Australia.
 From its key partners located onsite and local organisations who share DKA’s office space, to school groups and visiting delegations, the Precinct provides a place for enterprises, research, education, partnerships, and cultural activities.
 Its distinctive surroundings and noteworthy location provide a unique setting to share desert knowledge, both ancient and emerging.